wp-plugins/gts-translation/readme.txt

 to use the hook for posting translated content and limiting the size of the post to ~250KB so that, even if all other measures fail, an attacker can't eat up all the memory on your machine.

-We have dedicated lots of thought to locking down this system, and we are very confident in the security of this system.
+We have dedicated lots of thought to locking down this system, and we are very confident that it's secure.
-After reading this, we hope you will be too.
+After reading this, we hope you will be too!